Thursday, February 28, 2013

 Acquired Causes

 Could it be that causality involves awareness as an anticipatory function in a physical entity that will require a reaction to whatever forces it energetically encounters.
-And that the reaction will depend on the strategies (intelligently formed) that the entity has been evolved to operate with, either involuntarily or proactively, again depending on the nature of the awareness it has, over its history, been caused by an energetic nature to acquire.
+And that the reaction will depend on the strategies (intelligently formed over time) that the entity has been evolved to operate with, either involuntarily or proactively, again depending on the nature of the awareness it, over its history, has been caused by an energetic nature to acquire.
 So that causation is an intelligent arrangement that nature continuously evolves, and that physicalists, by the logical limitations "caused" by their beliefs, are deprived of the ability to seriously consider.

 Thursday, November 15, 2012